psynaptic/apisite/README.txt

 =========================================
 Drush Make vs Drupal.org Distribution

-Though this installtion profile only includes valid Drupal code, the way it stores the different drupal versions, the Drupal.org Distribution will not include the needed API files.
+Though this installation profile only includes valid Drupal code, the way it stores the different Drupal versions, the Drupal.org Distribution will not include the needed API files.

-It is very suggested to install this via
+It is very suggested to install this via Drush Make.
-Drush Make.

 Installation